WASI Preview 1

 stdin, stdout, and stderr

-At the very least, you probably want to orchestrate stdin, stdout, and stderr of the module.
+To start with, you want to orchestrate stdin, stdout, and stderr of the module.
 Often, this is the way you communicate with basic WASI-enabled modules by way of the command pattern.
 In order to make it easy to manipulate these streams, we expose stdin as an InputStream and stdout/stderr as an OutputStream.

 Download from the link or with curl: